 For an afternoon snack don’t miss Sweet Mandy B’s Old Fashioned Desserts at 1208 W Webster or Café Floriole at 1220 W. Webster.
 The latter is great for lunch or a latte and a pastry!
 It was named recently as one of the best bakeries in the US.
 I live nearby, so I love running down for a croissant or pastry and a latte.

 Also on the same block at the corner is Old Pueblo Cantina at 1220 W. Webster.
 Opened at the end of August 2019, this is a new spot in the former John’s Place and White Oak Tavern space.
 It is owned by the same group as popular Coda di Volpi and and Gemini.
 Their newest concept features Sonoran cuisine of Northern Mexico and Southern Arizona that is the heritage of the chef.
 It has a casual atmosphere and an extensive food and cocktail menu.
 I enjoyed it with local friends.
 The murals on the outside on the east side of the building, painting by a local Pilsen artist, are really exceptional!
-On Monday evenings they feature discounted margaritas and have a mariachi band playing great music.
-I loved going for the food and music.

 A block and a half east is Range.
 It is a casual, farm-to-table spot that features locally sourced ingredients.
 I have been back twice recently and have enjoyed my meals.
 It is open for dinner and brunch on weekends.
 1119 W. Webster.